Aljgutier/react_firebase/README.md

 - In your projects root dicrectory create the `.env` to hold project secrets

   - Make sure `.env` is listed in your `.gitignore` so that the secrets do not get published to your repo
   - the `.env` file will include following entries.
-You will need to add the `VITE_` prefix for each key name.
+You will need to add the `VITE_` prefix for each keyname.

     ```JS
     //.env